simongui/simongui.github.io/distributed-systems/crdt.md

 -- <cite>[7] A comprehensive study of Convergent and Commutative Replicated Data Types</cite>

 Some data types that have been designed to be convergent are:

+**State-based increment-only Counter (G-Counter)**

+> A state-based counter is not as straightforward as one would expect.
+To simplify the problem, we start with a Counter that only increments.
+>
+> Suppose the payload was a single integer and merge computes max.
+This data type is a CvRDT as its states form a monotonic semilattice.
+Consider two replicas, with the same initial state of 0; at each one, a client originates increment.
+They converge to 1 instead of the expected 2.
+>
+> Suppose instead the payload is an integer and merge adds the two values.
+This is not a CvRDT, as merge is not idempotent.
+>
+> We propose instead the construct of Specification 6 (inspired by vector clocks).
+The payload is vector of integers; each source replica is assigned an entry.
+To increment, add 1 to the entry of the source replica.
+The value is the sum of all entries.
+We define the partial order over two states X and Y by X ≤ Y ⇔ ∀i ∈ [0,n−1] : X.P[i] ≤ Y.P[i], where n is the number of replicas.
+Merge takes the maximum of each entry.
+This data type is a CvRDT, as its states form a monotonic semilattice, and merge produces the LUB.
+>
+> This version makes two important assumptions: the payload does not overflow, and the set of replicas is well-known.
+Note however that the op-based version implicitly makes the same two assumptions.
+>
+> Alternatively, G-Set (described later, Section 3.3.1) can serve as an increment-only counter.
+G-Set works even when the set of replicas is not known.

 **GSet:** A grow only
 **2PSet:** A two phase set that supports removing an element for ever
 **GCounter:** A grow only counter